jamxu88/jamxu88/README.md

 ### Heyo!
 #### I'm James, a full-stack developer from the DC area.
 I will be attending the University of Illinois Urbana-Champaign this fall for computer science.
 Right now, I'm focused on freelancing and learning more especially in AI/ML and modeling.
-I'm open to freelance jobs for designing and web development, so feel free to email me!

 ## Links 📡
 [My website](https://jamesxu.dev/)